top of page

 FAQs

-2. How much does lower eyelid retraction surgery cost?
+How much does lower eyelid retraction surgery cost in the UK?

 If you’re experiencing eyelid retraction symptoms, don’t wait to seek help.
 Schedule a consultation with our expert team today to explore the best treatment options for you.
 Restore comfort and confidence with professional care.